 Is it worth spending more to get a better suspension?

-Yes, we believe it is worth spending more to increase safety in the event of an unexpected pothole or bump in the road, especially if the passenger is on the younger end of the recommended age range.
+Yes, we believe it is worth paying more to increase safety in the event of an unexpected pothole or bump in the road, especially if the passenger is on the younger end of the recommended age range.
 Aside from possible safety benefits, our testing showed that suspensions provide a smoother ride over marginally rough surfaces.
-Bike trailer suspensions should be treated as comfort features that have the potential to improve safety under certain conditions.
+Suspension systems are comfort features that have the potential to improve safety under certain conditions.